chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Convert WebP just now!
-Speed up your website by serving WebP images instead of standard formats JPEG, PNG and GIF.
+Speed up your website by serving WebP and AVIF images instead of standard formats JPEG, PNG and GIF.
+Reduce image sizes just now!

 == Description ==

-Speed up your website by serving WebP images.
-By replacing files in standard JPEG, PNG and GIF formats with WebP format, you can save over a half of the page weight without losing quality.
+Speed up your website by serving WebP and AVIF images.
+By replacing files in standard JPEG, PNG and GIF formats with WebP and AVIF formats, you can save over a half of the page weight without losing quality.

 After installing the plugin you do not have to do anything more.
 Your current images will be converted into a new format.
 When compress images is finished, users will automatically receive new, much lighter images than the original ones.